-As a forum for a diversity of faculty viewpoints the CAS might provide a valuable consensus view on Congressional or NIH/ADAMHA priorities within limited funding scenarios.
-Should policy on allocation of funds to types of programs (e.g., investigator- initiated vs. center grants) or types of research become a focus for CAS concern?
+o Should CAS societies increase their individual advocacy of broadbased research support?
+Would they benefit from sharing their experiences with these efforts?
+As a forum for a diversity of faculty viewpoints, the CAS might provide a valuable consensus view on Congressional or NIH/ADAMHA priorities within limited funding scenarios.
+Should policy on allocation of funds to types of programs (e.g., investigator-initiated vs. center grants) or types of research become a focus for CAS concern?

-- o Should specific effort be devoted to concerns expressed for the deteriorating condition of research facilities/equipment?
-If so, how? - II.
+- o Should CAS provide a forum for discussion and development of policies to balance competing interests in an atmosphere of constrained funding? - o Should CAS devote specific effort to concerns expressed for the deteriorating condition of research facilities/equipment at grantee institutions? - II.
 Research training and faculty development are important priorities for academic societies.
-What strategies will be useful to ensure continued support of an optimal educational milieu for the training of future medical research personnel? - o Should AAMC/CAS continue, as high priority, efforts to achieve increased funding for research training? - o Should AAMC/CAS become involved in an examination of the strengths and weaknesses of the present national research training effort and debate such issues as balance between different types of training (MSTP, fellowships, institutional training grants), trainee stipend levels, and appropriate length and methods of training? - o Is there a role for AAMC/CAS in generating initiatives for support of junior faculty/new investigators?
-Should CAS focus efforts on faculty development and advocate such policies as loan forgiveness for academic careers or measures to assure a better success rate for first time grant applicants?
+What strategies will be useful to ensure continued support of an optimal educational milieu for the training of future medical research personnel? - o Should CAS continue, as a high priority, efforts to achieve increased funding for research training? - o Should CAS examine the present national research training effort and debate such issues as balance between different types of training (MSTP, fellowships, institutional training grants), trainee stipend levels, and appropriate length and methods of training? - o Should CAS focus more effort on examining policies and initiatives for support of junior research faculty/new investigators?

 - o What roles do individual societies play in faculty development within their own disciplines?
-What more could be done in this regard?
-Is there a coordinating role for CAS? - III.
-Research is best conducted in a milieu which has appropriate safeguards for health, environmental quality and humane treatment of research subjects from human to invertebrate.
-However, excess regulation, burdensome paperwork and attempts to interdict whole areas of research must be resisted. - o Should AAMC/CAS and individual academic societies involve themselves wholeheartedly in efforts to limit restrictions on the use of animals in research?

-AAMC, in conjunction with the AMA and American Physiological Society, has recently assumed a leadership role in building a coalition of concerned societies and coordinating their efforts to this area.
-Should CAS become more active in identifying roles which scientists and societies can play in this regard?
-If so, how?
+What more could be done in this regard? - III.
+Research is best conducted in a milieu which has appropriate safeguards for health, environmental quality, and humane treatment of research subjects from human to invertebrate.
+However, excess regulation, burdensome paperwork, and attempts to interdict whole areas of research must be resisted.
+Currently the greatest threat in this arena lies in efforts to restrict the use of animals in research.
+AAMC, in conjunction with the AMA and American Physiological Society, has recently assumed a leadership role in building a coalition of concerned societies and coordinating their efforts in this area.
+Should CAS become more active in identifying roles which individual scientists and societies can play in this regard? - o Should CAS and individual academic societies involve themselves wholeheartedly in efforts to limit restrictions on the use of animals in research?